PoPville chronicles the happenings in Washington DC’s neighborhoods.

-Today PoPville averages about 2 million page views per month seen by about 500,000 unique visitors.
+Today PoPville averages over 2 million page views per month seen by over 500,000 unique visitors.

 Silverman has been quoted and/or featured in the New York Times, Financial Times, Washington Post, Washingtonian Magazine, NBC Washington, and many other local publications.